Signs Your Basement Sump Pump Is Not Working

 Why This Sign Is Dangerous

-Water accumulation inside the sump pit indicates that drainage systems are working—but the pump is not removing water fast enough or at all.
-Once water rises above the basin capacity, it can overflow into the basement floor.
+Water rising inside the sump pit usually means the drainage system is delivering water to the basin, but the pump is not removing it.
+Once the basin fills, overflow can spread across the basement floor.

 Overflow events often damage: